Practice Summary

 Some of the notable high-profile cases Anjoli has been instructed on include:

-In her spare time, Anjoli is an active tennis player, representing her county of Warwickshire, as well as the All England Lawn Tennis Club and Cumberland Lawn Tennis Club.
+In her spare time, Anjoli is an active tennis player, representing her county of Warwickshire, as well as the All England Lawn Tennis Club.

 Prior to joining Landmark Chambers, Anjoli was a Law Scholar at Keble College, Oxford University.
 She graduated with a first-class degree and went on to obtain a distinction in the Bachelor of Civil Law also at Keble College, Oxford.
 She also spent a year working at the Law Commission.

-Anjoli’s practice focuses on all aspects of planning and environmental law, including housing, commercial and retail, infrastructure, energy, compulsory purchase and enforcement work.
+Anjoli’s practice focuses on all aspects of planning law, including housing, commercial and retail, infrastructure, energy and enforcement work.
 She frequently appears in planning appeals and in the Planning Court.
 Her clients include a range of national and regional housebuilders and land promoters, central government, local planning authorities, and environmental groups.

 Some of the notable high-profile cases Anjoli has been instructed on include: